rinongal/StyleGAN-nada/README.md

                           --target_latents /latents/
 ```

+* The script relies on ffmpeg to function.
+On linux it can be installed by running `sudo apt install ffmpeg`
 * The argument to `--ckpt` is a list of model checkpoints used to fill the grid.
   * The number of models must be a perfect square, e.g. 1, 4, 9...
 * The argument to `--target_latents` can be either a directory containing a set of `.npy` w-space latent codes, or a list of individual files.